4 Foolproof Ways to Remove Plaque from Your Dog’s Teeth

-Teaching “sit” and “stay” are the easy parts of dog ownership.
+Teaching “sit” and “stay” are the easy parts of being a pet parent.

 Knowing how to take care of your dog’s teeth?
-That’s a little trickier for most pet parents.
+That’s a little trickier.

 Dog Plaque Attacks: Why Do They Happen?

-If you slept like a dog during science class, not to worry.
+If you slept like a dog during science class, don’t to worry, we’ve got your back.
 Here’s an easy explanation for how plaque builds up on your dog’s teeth, and why it’s a bigger problem than you might think.

 Every time your dog eats, sticky plaque forms on the teeth.
 As the plaque starts to “party” with the salts found naturally in your dog’s saliva, it begins to harden into tartar.